We rank applicants based on the scaled Situational Judgement Test (SJT) score and weighted interview score.

 You will not be able to review or amend your saved preferences until you have either accepted or held the offer and opted into upgrades.

-You will not receive an upgrade to your offer after the upgrade deadline of 4pm on Thursday 8 June 2023, even if one of your higher preferenced DCT programmes becomes available at a later date.
+You will not receive an upgrade to your offer after the upgrade deadline of 4pm on Thursday 6 June 2024, even if one of your higher preferenced DCT programmes becomes available at a later date.

 Offer exchanges and enhanced preferences

-The DCTNRO understands that applicants can have a change in circumstances for any number of reasons in the time between programme preferences initially being made and offers being released.
+The DCTNRO understands that your can circumstances may change for any number of reasons in the time between programme preferences initially being made and offers being released.

 You'll be able to move lower ranked preferences, or preferences originally not wanted, into a higher ranked preference than your current offer.
 This will then mean that these newly ranked preferences are considered for an upgrade in subsequent offer iterations.